-SIADH Nursing Diagnosis & Care Plan
+SIADH: Nursing Diagnoses & Care Plans

-Syndrome of inappropriate antidiuretic hormone (SIADH) occurs when the body releases excessive amounts of antidiuretic hormone (ADH), resulting in the retention of excess water in the body, causing hyponatremia
+Syndrome of inappropriate antidiuretic hormone (SIADH) occurs when the body releases excessive amounts of antidiuretic hormone (ADH), resulting in the retention of excess water in the body, causing hyponatremia.

-The common causes of SIADH include the following:
+Common causes of SIADH include the following:

 Clinical manifestations of SIADH typically involve hyponatremia which causes nausea and vomiting, muscle cramps, muscle weakness, headache, problems with balance, mental changes, and seizures or coma in severe cases.